Which of the following is a principle of internal control? | Study Prep in Pearson+

 1

-Understand the concept of internal control: Internal control refers to the processes and procedures implemented by an organization to ensure the reliability of financial reporting, compliance with laws and regulations, and the safeguarding of assets.
+Understand the concept of internal control: Internal control refers to the processes and procedures implemented by an organization to ensure the accuracy and reliability of financial reporting, safeguard assets, and comply with laws and regulations.

-Analyze the other options: Recording transactions only at year-end is not a principle of internal control, as transactions should be recorded promptly to ensure accurate financial reporting.
-Maximizing net income is a business goal, not an internal control principle.
-Eliminating all documentation contradicts internal control principles, as proper documentation is essential for accountability and audit purposes.
+Review the principles of internal control: Common principles include segregation of duties, documentation procedures, physical controls, independent internal verification, and establishment of responsibility.

-Compare the options to the definition of internal control principles: Segregation of duties aligns with the goal of internal control to prevent fraud and errors, while the other options do not support the objectives of internal control.
+Analyze the options provided: Evaluate each option to determine whether it aligns with the principles of internal control.
+For example, 'Recording transactions only at year-end' does not align with proper documentation procedures, and 'Eliminating all documentation' contradicts the need for accurate record-keeping.

-Conclude that segregation of duties is the correct answer: Based on the analysis, segregation of duties is a fundamental principle of internal control that helps ensure the integrity of financial processes.
+Conclude that segregation of duties is the correct answer: It is a fundamental principle of internal control that helps ensure accountability and reduces the risk of fraud or errors in financial processes.

 Watch next